yourWaifu/sleepy-discord/source/documentation.html.md

 Hello
 ```

-Post a message to a channel.
+Posts a message to a channel.

 <aside class="note">
 If you want to send a new line, use ``\\\\n``.
 Normal escape chars do not work, use ``\\\\`` for escapes.
 For example, ``\\\\"`` for quotations marks.